 The first actual exhibition of suprematist paintings was in December 1915 in St Petersburg, at an exhibition called O.10.
-The exhibition included thirty-five abstract paintings by Kazimir Malevich, among them the famous black square on a white ground (Russian Museum, St Petersburg) which headed the list of his works in the catalogue.
+The exhibition included thirty-five abstract paintings by Kazimir Malevich, among them the famous black square on a white ground (The State Tretyakov Gallery, Moscow) which headed the list of his works in the catalogue.

 In 1927 Malevich published his book The Non-Objective World, one of the most important theoretical documents of abstract art.
 In it he wrote: ‘In the year 1913, trying desperately to free art from the dead weight of the real world, I took refuge in the form of the square.’
 Out of the ‘suprematist square’ as he called it, Malevich developed a whole range of forms including rectangles, triangles and circles often in intense and beautiful colours.
 These forms are floated against a usually white ground, and the feeling of colour in space in suprematist painting is a crucial aspect of it.

-Suprematism was one of the key movements of modern art in Russia and was particularly closely associated with the Revolution.
+Suprematism was one of the key movements of modernist art.
 After the rise of Stalin from 1924 and the imposition of socialist realism, Malevich’s career languished.
-In his last years before his death in 1935 he painted realist pictures.
-In 1919 the Russian artist El Lissitsky met Malevich and was strongly influenced by suprematism, as was the Hungarian born Laszlo Moholy-Nagy.
+In his last years before his death in 1935 he painted figurative pictures.
+In 1919 the artist El Lissitzky met Malevich and was strongly influenced by suprematism, as was the Hungarian born Laszlo Moholy-Nagy.